EshwarMuthu/PayPalVAPFinalProject/README.md

 The yaml code for API definition is available in _yaml-resolved/swagger.yaml_

-The link for the SwaggerHub specification is https://app.swaggerhub.com/apis/EshwarMuthu/Project-VAP/1.0.0#/
+The link for the OpenAPI specification is https://app.swaggerhub.com/apis/EshwarMuthu/Project-VAP/1.0.0#/

 This Product/inventory Management System(PMS) has four entities
   - products